Savings Plan Advisers Ivanhoe

 When it comes to longer term goals such as savings for a house deposit or setting aside money to fund the kids’ education, there are plenty of options available.

-We always recommend talking to one of the GNS Group Financial Advisers to work out the best plan of attack for your situation, but some of the things you might consider include:
+We always recommend talking to one of the GNS Group Financial Advisers in Ivanhoe near Melbourne to work out the best plan of attack for your situation, but some of the things you might consider include:

 - There’s nothing wrong with high interest savings account like we mentioned earlier, or term deposits for that matter, but you can also consider, Managed funds, which allow you to invest into professionally invested portfolios, give you the benefit of diversification, customised investment allocation and consolidated reporting.

 - Investment bonds are a great option for those on the top marginal tax rate or saving for the kids education with a 10 year time frame to achieve a tax free return, they often have a role to play,